Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas Performance Insights

-- The Jayhawks outscore opponents by 16.6 points per game (scoring 81.3 points per game to rank 66th in college basketball while giving up 64.7 per contest to rank 66th in college basketball) and have a +116 scoring differential overall.
+- The Jayhawks average 81.3 points per game (66th in college basketball) while allowing 64.7 per contest (66th in college basketball).
+They have a +116 scoring differential overall and outscore opponents by 16.6 points per game.

-- Kansas pulls down 37.0 rebounds per game (55th in college basketball) while conceding 29.9 per contest to its opponents.
+- Kansas averages 37 rebounds per game (55th in college basketball) while allowing 29.9 per outing to its opponents.
 It outrebounds opponents by 7.1 boards per game.

-- Kansas hits 1.4 fewer threes per contest than the opposition, 6.6 (251st in college basketball) compared to its opponents' 8.0.
+- Kansas knocks down 1.4 fewer threes per contest than the opposition, 6.6 (251st in college basketball) compared to its opponents' 8.

-- The Jayhawks rank 67th in college basketball with 101.4 points scored per 100 possessions, and 37th in college basketball defensively with 80.7 points conceded per 100 possessions.

-- Kansas has committed 2.5 more turnovers per game than its opponents, averaging 13.4 (281st in college basketball play) while forcing 10.9 (276th in college basketball).
+- Kansas has lost the turnover battle on average this season, committing 13.4 per game (281st in college basketball play) while forcing 10.9 (276th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.